mircealungu/twil/README.md

 * nietsche:

+  * the need for meaning is universal, this is why so many solutions in so many different cultures and contexts

   * **true world theory** - a perfect world that satisfies the human need for meaning; stems from the dissatisfaction with the imperfection of our world; examples of true worlds can be found in religion but also seculary ideologies that are looking for establishing a perfect world here on earth

-  * the need for meaning is universal, this is why so many solutions

-  * he finds that religion and alcohol are both trying to solve existential angst
+  * he finds that religion and alcohol are both trying to solve existential angst by runnign from reality